Introducing JamesWatkins 60.0

 However, with the burst of the “dot.com bubble” in 2000, so came the crash of JamesWatkins 50.0.
 After 14 published books, over 2,000 articles, and 20 years of weekly columns, dramatic changes in publishing platforms wiped out network I/O. JamesWatkins 50.0 was forced to defragment, reconfigure and restore the entire operating system and settings.
 Spiritual networking with higher-level programming of the original Architect became the priority rather than system operations and global networking.

 With the introduction of JamesWatkins.60.0, the operating system and settings hopefully and prayerfully honor the Architect with programming for even better and more productive computing in the future.
 And the introduction of third-generation programs—Micah 6.8, Hannah 6.8, Nathan 4.7, Kayla.4.2 and Keren 0.6—have dramatically translated processing priorities.

 So, if you are familiar with previous versions, which admittedly contained some bad code and non-malicious viruses, please update to 60.0 for best experience.
 We are dedicated to providing integrated hope and humor on a wide spectrum of current and future platforms.

 Copyright © 2012 James N. Watkins

 If you’re not a geek, this simply means I’m turning 60 today and rather than thinking of myself as old, I’m choosing to think of myself as a new version.
-Okay, the main frame (body) is looking a bit worn, but I thank the heavenly Father for some serious social and spiritual reprogramming designed to keep my software (heart and soul) operating like new.
+Okay, the mainframe (body) is looking a bit worn, but I thank the heavenly Father for some serious social and spiritual upgrades designed to keep my software (heart and soul) operating like new.
 And, if you are a geek, please excuse any misuse of computer terms.
 I simply went online and had fun slinging cyber slang together.